acoliver/run-llxprt-code/README.md

 ## Customization

-Create a [GEMINI.md] file in the root of your repository to provide project-specific context and instructions to [Gemini CLI].
+Create a [GEMINI.md] file in the root of your repository to provide project-specific context and instructions to [LLxprt Code].
 This is useful for defining coding conventions, architectural patterns, or other guidelines the model should follow for a given repository.

 ## Contributing

 Contributions are welcome!
-Check out the Gemini CLI [**Contributing Guide**](./CONTRIBUTING.md) for more details on how to get started.
+Check out the LLxprt Code [**Contributing Guide**](./CONTRIBUTING.md) for more details on how to get started.